 Conclusion

 VADER classifies the sentiments very well.
-The ready-made model can be used across multiple domains, social-media texts, review texts, etc. It also does not require any training data and is very easy to use.
+The ready-made model can be applied to multiple domains, including media, review texts, and more.
+It also does not require any training data and is very easy to use.